mkeenan-kdb/speakirish_firefox/README.md

-FirefoxIs mise Mícheál Ó Cianáin (Michael Keenan)
+Is mise Mícheál Ó Cianáin (Michael Keenan)

 I like to build **free** tools to help with learning Irish!